alealegg/CS4641/index.md

 Our dataset contains 4600 grayscale images of X-ray scans of the human brain.
 The data is labelled, and 55% of the images are classified as having a tumor present and the remaining 45% are classified as healthy with no tumor present.
 We plan to use the techniques of image segmentation algorithms, for example Gray Level Co-occurrence matrix, to group pixels showing abnormalities that could be a tumor as well as soft clustering algorithms, such as Fuzzy C-Means, to assign pixels to groups for a probabilistic model.
 These methods are based on research from our references.

 ### Results
 We hope to develop a model that analyzes images to correctly indicate the presence of tumors.
 Binary classification will indicate whether a tumor is present or not.
-Current results can be seen under the Unsupervised Learning section below.
+Results can be seen under the Unsupervised Learning and Supervised Learning sections below.

 ### Discussion
 If a model could accurately determine the presence of brain tumors, healthcare workflows would experience significant boosts in speed and efficiency.
 With a high volume